apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 For background on Solr security, please refer to the [Reference Guide](https://solr.apache.org/guide) for your version of Solr.

-The Solr operator only supports the `Basic` authentication schemes.
+The Solr operator only supports the `Basic` authentication scheme.
 In general, you have two primary options for configuring authentication with the Solr operator:
 1. Let the Solr operator bootstrap the `security.json` to configure *basic authentication* for Solr.
 2. Supply your own `security.json` to Solr, which must define a user account that the operator can use to make API requests to secured Solr pods.